PhilippeDaele/DV1512-Sakerhetsprojekt/README.md

 ## Features
 - Login page
 - As Admin you are able to
-   * Ability to add and delete cameras
+   * Ability to add and delete cameras (Add cameras with rightclick)
    * Reboot cameras if they are down
    * See log for changes
    * Change status for each camera